Onited/Onited/README.md

 <h1 align="center">Hi 👋, I'm Dorian Baudry</h1>
 <div align="center">
-<p>Hello, my name is Dorian and I am a student in the Pre-MSC Pro program at Epitech Montpellier.
+<p>Hello, my name is Dorian and I am a student in the at Ynov Montpellier.
 I began programming around November 2020, starting with HTML and CSS.
 Subsequently, I joined the Webacademie and was able to broaden my skill set by discovering new languages.
 Now, having received my diploma from the Webacademie, I have been able to join the Pre-MSC Pro program to specialize in a specific field.</p>
 </div>
 <br>